LET'S FIND A GUY FOR YOU!

 Find A Guy While You’re Having An Adventure!

 What better way to find a guy who likes to hike than to bump into him while you’re hiking?
 Hit the trails and see what, or who, turns up.
 If hiking isn’t your thing, try kayaking or even just hanging out at the beach?
 If you’re into antique cars, go to antique car gatherings or visit a local car museum.

 Get out in life and do things.
 You’ll never find Mr. Right by sitting at home, wallowing in how lonely you are.
 For an added bonus, make your adventure something that you’re afraid of like white water rafting, sky diving or doing one of those rope bridge excursions.
 There are tons of ways to get out and experience life, most of us just busy ourselves with nonsense to avoid doing something we’re a little afraid of.

-In my best-seller, The Social Tigress, I teach women how to round out their confidence with a few challenges.
+In my best-seller, The Social Tigress, you learn how to round out your confidence with a few challenges.
 This is done while also guiding you on where to find great men.
 This book gives you: